JanBurkhardt/DPM8624/README.md

 # Introduction
-This is a library for controlling an DPM8624 powersupply.
+This is a library to controll a DPM8624 powersupply.

 For testing there is a charger.py script.
 With that script you can charge Batteries for testing.